• About

 Italian meatballs and spaghetti in a bowl

 Serve this homemade spaghetti recipe with some classic fried calamari.
-For more great meatball recipes, try Aunt Maguy's Italian meatball stuffed zucchini recipe or these baked teriyaki chicken meatballs.
+Another version of this recipe is Aunt Maguy's Italian meatball stuffed zucchini recipe.
+Serve with some classic tiramisu for the ultimate Italian dinner.

 Ingredients to make Italian meatballs